 - Combine all fajita seasoning ingredients together in a bowl.

 Make the Fajitas

 - Spread bell peppers and onion on an aluminum-lined baking sheet.

 - Drizzle the fajita vegetables with neutral oil.
 Add ⅔ of the fajita seasoning onto the vegetables.
 Add salt.
 Toss the vegetables gently to make sure seasoning is evenly coated on all of the vegetables.

 - Place fajita vegetables into the oven for 10 minutes.

 - Once vegetables have roasted for 10 minutes, mix and move to one side of the baking sheet.

-- Serve as is, over rice or with warm corn tortillas.
+- Remove from the oven and turn off.
+Serve as is, over rice or with warm corn tortillas.